 A New Approach to Neighbourhood Building

-Presented by Cany Ash, Founding Director, Ash Sakula Architects
+Cany Ash, Founding Director, Ash Sakula Architects

 All too often the process of development fractures or destroys existing communities.
 In this talk, Cany Ash will examine how the process of building new housing can also be an instrument for building communities and neighbourhoods.
 Ash Sakula Architects has been using community engagement and co-design processes, working with existing communities to find the seeds of regeneration in existing social and economic enterprise.
 Ash will present a number of examples that have sought to avoid the “behind-closed-doors” decision-making that normally shapes our cities.
 By demystifying the developer’s art, we can make regeneration issues accessible to the people most impacted by them, so that they have more say in making better neighbourhoods.
 This enables people to become custodians of where they live.

 Demographic Change and Spatial Performance – Multiresidential Housing

 Tarsha Finney, Senior Lecturer, School of Architecture, University of Technology, Sydney